networknt/light-doc/content/tutorial/rest/swagger/ms-chain/_index.md

 ---
-title: "Micorservices Chain Pattern in Restful Style Tutorial"
+title: "Microservices Chain Pattern in Restful Style Tutorial"
 date: 2017-11-29T10:05:35-05:00
 description: "How to build an application with a chain of restful microservices"
 categories: []